bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Answer: semantic HTML is a concise and convenient way to begin your giving your webpage meaning and structure.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+ Answer: "block" will display your content veritaly by default whereas "inline" will display horizontally

 3. What are the 4 areas of the box model?

+ Answer: Border; padding, margin, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+ Answer: This works on the "Cross-axis"

 5. Explain why git is valuable to a team of developers.

+Answer: Git now only allows you make your work opensource, but it is a direct way for you to
+        collaborate and share multiple files with other developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.